 People ask me some form of the same question all the time.
 It usually goes something like this: “Housing is hot in Denver, but don’t you think it’s just a bubble and when is it going to pop?”
 I’d be lying if I said I never asked myself the same question, as my father always said, “if it sounds too good to be true, it probably is”.
 Since the Foreclosure Crisis brought attention to the concept of an economic “bubble”, others have felt the same way.
 I think we initially react to “excessive” investment gains with a healthy amount of skepticism, especially when it comes our personal homes, there is an inherent emotional aspect that can carry a lot of weight.
 “Am I missing something, or will history repeat itself?”
 Somewhere in the middle is the difference between those who have found themselves realizing the benefits and those who are left saying shoulda, coulda, woulda.
 Simply because something takes-off doesn’t mean it has to crash.

 For those unaware, the Real Estate market in Denver is up nearly 55% over a 5 year period and 30% over 30 year period.
 Averaging 10% per year appreciation and 34% year-over-year increase in the median list price, Denver is THE #1 hottest real estate market in the country!
 While these excessive gains may cool over time, the real estate market is still a function of supply and demand.
+It’s still important for real estate agents to know exactly what is going on in the market, we cannot just assume that they stay as they are.
+Many real estate agents should take making the most of things like these expired listings and other things to help keep their business at the top.
+As any real estate agent knows they need to keep on top of things to make sure that they make a sale.
 With nearly 200 people moving to Denver each day, current demand is outpacing new construction to house that demand- we simply are not building fast enough!
 Now, I am no economist, but from the real estate side the market will keep its momentum as long as the demand continues.
 Here are 5 reasons why I don’t see demand going anywhere and how the wealth of Denver’s’ work force contributes to accelerate the real estate market.

 1. Tourism: One of the strongest economic drivers, tourism provides a valuable source of jobs and revenue.
 In 2014, 71 million people spent 18.6 billion dollars here, an all-time high for the state.